Pupil Premium Strategy

 Part B: Review of outcomes in the previous academic year

-Disappointingly, our internal assessments and public exam results continue to show that the performance of disadvantaged pupils is lower than those of non-disadvantaged students.
+Disappointingly, our internal assessments and public exam results continue to show that the performance of disadvantaged students is lower than those of non-disadvantaged students.

-Our assessment of the reasons for these outcomes points primarily to COVID-19 impact, which disrupted all of our subject areas to varying degrees.
-As evidenced in schools across the country, partial closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree that we intended.
+Our assessment of the reasons for these outcomes points primarily to the impact of the pandemic, which disrupted all of our subject areas to varying degrees.
+As evidenced in schools across the country, partial closure was most detrimental to our disadvantaged students, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree that we intended.
 The impact was mitigated by our resolution to maintain a high quality curriculum, including during periods of partial closure, which was aided by use of online resources as well as provision of laptops and internet access to all disadvantaged students who needed it.

-Attendance in 21/22 significantly improved compared with previous years due to highly impactful interventions from the attendance team.
-Attendance decreased in 22/23 but was broadly in line with national average.
+Attendance in 23/24 remained lower than we had expected, like in 22/23, but was broadly in line with national average.
 However, attendance of disadvantaged students is still an issue.

 Impact of our interventions was positive.
-Our literacy interventions, including Accelerated reader, resulted in our Year 8 students closing the gaps in their reading ages since joining the school in Year 7.
-The Boosting reading programme, a 1:1 reading intervention, resulted in some students increasing their reading age by over 2 years or more.
-Qualitative data from student voice, student and parent surveys shows that academic mentoring is valued by students and those around them and has helped in building positive relationships of the students mentored with their teachers, as well as provided academic support in revision.
-Impact of online tuition for our Year 10 and Year 11 students had a positive impact on closing the gaps in specific areas of the curriculum.
+Our literacy interventions, including Accelerated reader, resulted in our KS3 students closing the gaps in their reading ages since joining the school in Year 7.
+The Boosting Reading Programme, a 1:1 reading intervention, resulted in some students increasing their reading age by over 2 years or more.
+Qualitative data from student voice, student and parent surveys shows that academic mentoring is valued by students and those around them and has helped in building positive relationships of the students mentored with their teachers, as well as provided academic support in revision - 23/24 was the last year of this provision.
 Barrier screening has reduced the barriers for students attending school, such as providing laptops, uniform and equipment.
 In terms of wellbeing support, the increase in capacity in the wellbeing team has meant that more students have received the support needed.